Gaius-Augustus/BRAKER/README.md

 In contrast to other available methods that rely on protein homology information, BRAKER2 reaches high gene prediction accuracy even in the absence of the annotation of very closely related species and in the absence of RNA-Seq data.

 BRAKER3 is the latest pipeline in the BRAKER suite.
 It enables the usage of RNA-seq **and** protein data in a fully automated pipeline to train and predict highly reliable genes with GeneMark-ETP+ and AUGUSTUS.
-The result of the pipeline is then a combined gene set of both gene prediction tools, which only contains genes with very high support from extrinsic evidence.
-(ToDo!)
+The result of the pipeline is the combined gene set of both gene prediction tools, which only contains genes with very high support from extrinsic evidence.

 In this user guide, we will refer to BRAKER1, BRAKER2, and BRAKER3 simply as **BRAKER** because they are executed by the same script (```braker.pl```).